-While it is beyond the scope of this paper to describe the variety of mathematical results obtained, we will explain the main ideas.
+Rank-based models have also been applied in economics to model the distribution of wealth and wealth mobility, see e.g.~\cite{BBF22, F16}.
+While it is beyond the scope of this paper to describe the variety of the mathematical results obtained, we will explain the main ideas.

-For theoretical tractability, one typically considers an equity market consisting of a fixed (finite or countably infinite) collection of stocks; in particular, IPOs and delisting events are neglected even though they are prominent as seen in Figure \ref{fig:data}.
-Nevertheless, by considering the largest $K \leq n$ stocks of the system, one can obtain a simulated universe which evolves over time via rank switchings.
-As a basic example, we mention the {\it generalized Atlas model}, introduced in \cite{BFK05}, under which the market capitalizations $X_1(t), \ldots, X_n(t)$ of $n$ stocks are modelled in continuous time as a Markov diffusion process satisfying the following system of stochastic differential equations:
+For theoretical tractability, one typically considers an equity market consisting of a fixed (finite or countably infinite) collection of stocks; in particular, IPOs and delisting events are neglected even though they are prominent as seen in Figure \ref{fig:data}.\footnote{A notable exception is \cite{karatzas2016diverse} which studied models with splits and mergers.} Nevertheless, by considering the largest $K \leq n$ stocks of the system, one can obtain a simulated universe which evolves over time via rank switchings.\footnote{The subsystem consisting of the largest $K$ stock is called an {\it open market} in \cite{KK21}.} As a basic example of a rank-based diffusion model, we mention the {\it generalized Atlas model}, introduced in \cite{BFK05}, under which the market capitalizations $X_1(t), \ldots, X_n(t)$ of $n$ stocks are modelled in continuous time as a Markov diffusion process satisfying the following system of stochastic differential equations: